-Component Name Component Description NFRQ ID Reporting Backoffice Reporting Backoffice is the interface with the end- user.
+Component Name Component Description NFRQ ID

+Reporting Backoffice Reporting Backoffice is the interface with the enduser.
 It is on this interface that the end-user (TSP) can define regions to request feedback from travellers and to visualize the processed output information.
-Function Name Function Description FRQ ID Selects travellers within region This function provides the mechanisms for the end- user to define a region within the transportation network T6.5_UC5.3_FRQ04 Display Feedback The processed output information is visually T6.5_UC5.3_FRQ03
+Function Name Function Description FRQ ID Selects travellers within region This function provides the mechanisms for the enduser to define a region within the transportation network T6.5_UC5.3_FRQ04 Display Feedback information The processed output information is visually presented to the end-user (TSP).
+T6.5_UC5.3_FRQ03 T6.5_UC5.3_FRQ08